 Now it’s time to make a small change to your app and see that change propagated back to the running application on Heroku.

 /views/pages/index.ejs in your favorite text editor and replace

 <h1>Getting Started with Node on Heroku</h1> with

 <h1>My Name is <your name> and I’m Getting Started with Node on Heroku</h1>.

 Save the file, commit it to git, and deploy the change back to Heroku with the following incantation:

-git commit -am 'my first heroku push' git push heroku master
+git commit -am "my first heroku push" git push heroku main

 You see a lot of text scrolling in your terminal that looks something like the following:

 When complete, you and your family and friends should be able to open a browser and see your changes running on Heroku!